Hebron station: Service

 Hebron station, along with the rest of the A-train, opened on June 18, 2011.
 The line's opening ceremony, dubbed the "Rock n' Rail Station Celebration", saw local musical acts playing at all five DCTA-built stations, including Hebron.
 The station entered revenue service the following Monday.

 In 2015, DCTA broke ground on the Lewisville Hike and Bike Trail, which would roughly parallel the A-train's tracks between Hebron station and Highland Village/Lewisville Lake station.
 The first segment of the trail, which ran from Hebron to Downtown Lewisville, opened in 2016.
 An extension of the trail south of Hebron has been proposed.

 In 2017, DCTA announced the creation of a fare-free zone between Hebron and Trinity Mills.

-In 2019, DCTA introduced Lewisville Lakeway, a on-demand service connecting Hebron station to Lakeway Business Park.
+In 2019, DCTA introduced Lewisville Lakeway, an on-demand service connecting Hebron station to Lakeway Business Park.
 In mid-2021, Lewisville Lakeway was superseded by GoZone, a similar program serving the entire city of Lewisville.
 Later that year, DCTA's two Lewisville bus routes, both of which stopped at Hebron, were also eliminated in favor of GoZone.